Planned Giving & Donations.

-There are two ways that you can contribute:
+There are three ways that you can contribute:

-- by an authorised periodical contribution via your credit card.
+- by an authorised periodical contribution via your credit card, or

-To apply for this second option, please download the form here or on the button on this page and return it to the Parish Office either in person, by mail (PO Box 127, Pennant Hills, NSW 1715), by fax – 9484 0053 or by placing it in a sealed envelop and putting on the collection plate during mass.
+To apply for this second option, please download the form here or on the button on this page and return it to the Parish Office either in person, by mail (PO Box 127, Pennant Hills, NSW 1715), or by placing it in a sealed envelop and putting on the collection plate during mass.

 By using the automated contribution via your Credit Card the Parish Office can make a charge on your nominated credit card on a weekly / monthly basis according to a signed authority, offering a ‘set and forget’ option for those who would like to set up a regular system for their contributions.
 Of course, you can withdraw your authoristation for these contributions at any time.